civol/HDLRuby/README.md

 end
 ```

 It would however be necessary to add this argument when invoking the function, e.g., `add(1000,sum,mult(...))`.
-While this argument is relevant for addition with saturation, it is not for the other kind of addition operations, and hence, the code of `sumprod` is not general-purpose any longer.
+While this argument is relevant for addition with saturation, it is not for the other kind of addition operations, and hence, the code of `sumprod` is no general purpose.

 HDLRuby provides two ways to address such issues.
 First, it is possible to pass code as an argument.
 In the case of `sumprod`, it would then be enough to add two arguments that perform the required addition and multiplication.
 The example is below: